mrc-ide/covid-sim/docs/inputs-and-outputs.md

 Physical geography data: each geography has a shape file (`.shp`) of polygons and meta-data (`.dbf`) with GPS coordinates.
 Admin units are a set of polygons.

-Human geography data specifies where people live on the same scale as a `SpatialSim`'s microcell (1/120th of a degree).
+Human geography data specifies where people live on the same scale as a `CovidSim`'s microcell (1/120th of a degree).

 Imperial College combines the physical and human data to calculate population densities per polygon.
 This process produces the population density file.